Careers: Smart Grid Tecnology

 The Smart Grid: Smart Career Choices

-This video takes another look at smart grid technology.
+This video takes another look at innovative grid technology.

-The future of the smart grid will certainly call for a wide range of professionals, and given its infancy, competition for jobs is limited.
-Savvy individuals interested in capitalizing on the smart grid movement can start their training right at their local community colleges.
+The future of the smart grid will undoubtedly call for a wide range of professionals, and given its infancy, competition for jobs is limited.
+Savvy individuals interested in capitalizing on the smart grid movement can start training at local community colleges.

 Securing a Smart Grid Degree

-Often the pioneer of training for new industries, community colleges are already offering programs and degrees in the smart grid.
+Often the pioneer of training for new industries, community colleges already offer programs and degrees in the smart grid.

 Cincinnati State Technical and Community College

-Beginning in the fall of 2010, students attending Cincinnati State Technical and Community College can work towards an associate’s smart grid degree.
-The coursework will couple traditional engineering technology classes with specialized smart grid topics, such as control systems, distribution, transmission, and instrumentation.
+Beginning in the fall of 2010, Cincinnati State Technical and Community College students can work towards an associate’s smart grid degree.
+The coursework will combine traditional engineering technology classes with specialized smart grid topics like control systems, distribution, transmission, and instrumentation.

-The major will specifically train students for both the short-term and long-term needs of the smart grid.
-In the immediate future, graduates of the program will be able to become technicians that install the new meters.
-For the long-term career prospects, students can become specialists that maintain the smart grid, as well as manage the distribution and transmission of energy.
+The major will specifically train students for the smart grid's short-term and long-term needs.
+In the immediate future, graduates of the program can become technicians who install the new meters.
+For long-term career prospects, students can become specialists who maintain the intelligent grid and manage the distribution and transmission of energy.

 In expounding upon the major, Mark Wyatt, the vice president of smart grid and energy systems for Duke Energy in Cincinnati, stated, “Having a major devoted to understanding how this technology integrates with today’s grid is an important first step in preparing tomorrow’s energy professionals.”